 Look for a bike that has a solid stable, steel frame.
 An ‘A’ shaped frame provides you with a very solid base with all of the pressure being driven into the ground.
 The fewer separate parts the better as there is less that can go wrong.
 Look for a bike that has a max user weight of about 50 pounds more than your own weight.
 Keep in mind, though that the more sturdy and weight resistant a bike is, the more it will cost.
 So, if you are 145 pounds, you don’t need a bike that is more than 200 pounds (unless you are buying it for other users who are 200+ pounds).
 The bike should have a stable, wide base that prevents it from sliding around when you are going all out with high intensity.

-The amount of money that you pay is going to determine the weight of the flywheel, the sturdiness of the frame, seat comfort, fluidity of pedalling motion and the quality of the monitor.
+The amount of money that you pay is going to determine the weight of the flywheel, the sturdiness of the frame, seat comfort, fluidity of pedaling motion and the quality of the monitor.
 Here’s what you can expect in the various price ranges.

 Under $200 – You can get a quality beginners or intermediate bike for under $200 with a flywheel around 30 pounds in weight and a smooth pedal motion.
 As your intensity level goes up (for example when doing HIIT workouts) these bikes may get a little stutter in their pedal action, which can be a bit hard on your joints.
 The biggest compromise in bikes under $200 comes in the functionality of the monitor.
 It will be pretty basic and will probably lack built in exercise programs.
 While these are nice to have, they will not actually affect the performance output possible on the bike.

 $200-$500 – In this price range you can expect a heavier flywheel that will allow you to get a higher level of riding intensity.
 This should be enough to meet the needs of all but the most advanced of riders.
 However, those who are after challenges such as extreme hill climbs for a bike under $500 should be able to find what they’re after in a mid-priced spin bike.
 In terms of computer monitor, in this range you will get a good range of inbuilt programs and one press resistance levels (usually between 6 and 12 of each).

 $500+ - Bikes in the 500 plus range are often designed for light commercial use.
 As a result, they will have a more durable frame, enabling them to take more punishment and the seat and handle -bars will be fully adjustable to suit a range of users.
 Flywheel weights will range between 25 and 55 pounds, providing the experienced high-end user with plenty of grunt.
 The monitor on a bike in this range will feature more in-built programs and resistance levels, with some providing dozens of each.
 The monitor will probably also be paired with an app so that you can download your training data to your computer for future analysis.
 Bikes in this price range are best suited for experienced cyclists or high intensity advanced fitness trainers.
 Beginners should be able to find everything they need for a lot less of an outlay.

 The best compact space saving stationary bike on the market is the Exerpeutic Folding Magnetic Upright bike, which features a high torque crank system to provide a smooth ride at a great price, and yet is surprisingly lightweight and portable.
 We also love the Sunny Indoor , with its large ultra comfortable seat and heavy duty 22 pound flywheel.
 Rounding out our top 3 compact exercycles is the Innova XBR450 which comes with such handy extras as a tablet holder, back rest and dual precision flywheels.